-The Dutch defender, who signed from Vitesse, played the full 90 minutes at left-back in a game which saw Federico Macheda’s double prove decisive.
+The Dutch defender, who signed from Vitesse last Tuesday, played the full 90 minutes at left-back in a game which saw Federico Macheda’s double prove decisive.

-He was joined in defence by Jonny Evans, who also managed the full match as he continues his recovery from ankle surgery in the summer.
+He was joined in defence by Jonny Evans, who also managed the full match as he continued his recovery from ankle surgery in the summer.

 The Northern Ireland stopper was an unused substitute in the Premier League victory over Fulham at the weekend, which suggests he is nearing full fitness despite Wednesday night’s second string game being his first minutes on the pitch since the final day of last season.